emsesp/EMS-ESP32/README.md

 ![Telnet](doc/telnet/telnet_example.jpg)

-If you type 'l 4' and Enter, it will toggle verbose logging showing you more detailed messages.
-I use ANSI colors with white text for info messages, green for well formatted telegram packages (which have validated CRC checks), red for corrupt packages and yellow for send responses.
+Type 'log v' and Enter and you'll be seeing verbose logging messages.
+ANSI colors with white text for info messages, green are for broadcast telegrams, yellow are the ones sent to us and red are for unknown data or telegrans which have failed the CRC check.

 ![Telnet](doc/telnet/telnet_verbose.PNG)

-To see the current values of the Boiler and its parameters type 's' and hit Enter.
+To see the current stats and collected values type 'info'.
 Watch out for unsuccessful telegram packets in the #CrcErrors line.

 ![Telnet](doc/telnet/telnet_stats.PNG)

-Commands can be issued directly to the EMS bus typing in a letter followed by an optional parameter and pressing Enter.
-Supported commands are:

-- **b** to send a read command to the boiler.
-The 2nd parameter is the type.
-For example 'b 33' will request type UBAParameterWW and bring back the Warm Water temperatures from the Boiler.
-- **t** is similar, but to send a read command to the thermostat.
-- **T** set the thermostat temperature to the given celsius value
-- **w** to adjust the temperature of the warm water from the boiler
-- **a** to turn the warm tap water on and off
-- **h** to list all the recognized EMS types
-- **P** to toggle the Polling response on/off (note it's not necessary to have Polling enabled to work)
-- **m** to set the thermostat mode to manual or auto
-- **S** to toggle the Shower Timer functionality on/off
-- **A** to toggle the Shower Timer Alert functionality on/off

 **Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
-On my **Nefit Trendline HRC30** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu and lastly pressing the Reset button.**
+On my **Nefit Trendline HRC30** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu followed by pressing the Reset button.**

 ## Building The Circuit